JoeggiCH/TrackMapper/README.md

 And..
-- TrackMapper.py will ask for your schweizmobil.ch credentials and will store them locally in an encrypted file
+- TrackMapper.py will ask for your schweizmobil.ch credentials and will store them locally in an encrypted file.
 - You can choose a password for that encrypted file.
 By default there is no password.
 - Once the password file is available, at the next startup TrackMapper.pyw will ask for the password to decrypt the password file.
-Just hitting 'return' without will work for the empty, default password.
+Just hitting 'return' will work for the empty, default password.
 - TrackMapper.py creates a local cache of the tracks, which speeds up fetching tracks from the second time on.

 Please note that I am not affiliated in any way with the schweizmobil.ch foundation and this repo is not an official publication of schweizmobil.ch.
 I created this repo for my training and because I was unable to find another solution for my need.

+Feedback & questions are welcome !

 Feb 2025, Joerg